ParkinsonLab/HiTaxon/README.md

     ./HiTaxon.sh --evaluate -f path/to/input.fasta -o name_of_output_report -m Kraken2_BWA
     ```

-### Use Case 2: Building the best taxonomic classifier for particular dataset (significant time constrains)
+### Use Case 2: Building the best taxonomic classifier for a particular dataset (significant time constrains)
-To create the best taxonomic classifier for a particular dataset when there are signigicant time constraints, we recommend employing Kraken2-HiTaxon-DB, which is composed entirely of Kraken2 with a HiTaxon curated database.
+To create the best taxonomic classifier for a particular dataset when there are significant time constraints, we recommend employing Kraken2-HiTaxon-DB, which is composed entirely of Kraken2 with a HiTaxon curated database.
 This approach has a small reduction in recall relative to Kraken2-HiTaxon-Align but requires much less time during evaluation.

 In order to build this classifier, execute the following steps in order:
 1. Create a directory to store sequence data from RefSeq.